-General requirements for both concentrations of the M.S. degree in Entomology and Applied Ecology are (1) completion of at least 30 graduate credit hours, including courses required for the chosen concentration and a thesis describing independent research (6 credit hours); (2) passing an oral, general knowledge examination centering on the student's training in his or her concentration; (3) presenting the thesis research in a formal departmental seminar; and (4) passing a thesis defense.
-Students in the Entomology Concentration also must pass an insect family recognition test.
-The written thesis must reflect the ability to do independent scholarly research and to report the results in a publishable manner.
+General requirements for both M.S majors are: (1) completion of at least 30 graduate credit hours, including a thesis describing independent research (6 credit hours); (2) passing an oral, general knowledge examination centering on the student's program of study; (3) presenting the thesis research in a formal departmental seminar; and (4) passing a thesis defense.
+Students in the Entomology Concentration for the Entomology and Applied Ecology Major also must pass an Insect Family Recognition Test.